ckeditor/ckeditor4-docs/docs/guide/plugin_sdk/sample_2/README.md

 CKEDITOR.dtd.$empty[ 'signature' ] = 1;
 ```

+**Note**: Editing the properties of the existing elements is also possible this way, but may cause a lot of unexpected outcome, so **it is not recommended**.

 ## Full Source Code

 The complete content of the `plugin.js` file is as follows: